 15. Embellishing tones

 Embellishing tones are notes that are not part of the chords you're using and they can be used to add variety or interest to your melodies.
-As these notes are not part of your harmony, they can add a bit of disonnance with the rest of the chord, that can sometimes be a nice touch to add.
+As these notes are not part of your harmony, they can add a bit of dissonance with the rest of your chords, and that can sometimes be a nice touch to add.
 But as they are dissonances, they are, not always, but often used on a weak beat.
 If they happen on a strong beat, it's said that they accentuated.

 Anyways depending on the context, these embellishing tones can wear different names.

 Auxiliary tones are notes that would come from a note of your harmony, move up or down to a tone next to it, and then resolves on the starting note, that was part of your chord.

 If we add a neighbour tone to the top E in both chords, it could be something like this

 These notes we added are the neighbour tones.

 These neighbour tones can also be double, then you would have 2 extra notes, one above and one bellow, before going back to your original note.

 A passing tone is a note that comes from a note of your chord, then moves up or down a step, and resolves by going in the same direction to another note of your chord.
 That can be the same chord that the first one or a different chord.

 We can add a passing tone between the top notes during the Am chords, or between the top notes during the Em and Bdim chords.